Skip to content

 WSL2 + Docker CE Inside Install Script

-This scripted installation prepares your default WSL2 Ubuntu distro and has no dependency on Docker Desktop.
-It is designed to be able to run multiple times without breaking anything.
+This script prepares your default WSL2 Ubuntu distro and doesn’t require Docker Desktop, and you can run the script multiple times without breaking anything.

 In all cases: